Leap Year Calendar

 How Do Leap Years Affect Birthdays?

-People born on leap day, February 29, can celebrate their birthdays on February 28 or March 1 during regular or non-leap years.
-However, in leap years, they enjoy their true birthday on February 29.
+Individuals born on February 29, known as "leaplings," typically celebrate their birthday on February 28 or March 1 in non-leap years.
+In leap years, they celebrate on their actual birthday, February 29.